Unfortunately, the boating season is either winding down or over for most of you.

 - Be sure to tag all breakers and thru-hulls that have been turned off and closed.

-- Pump out the holding tank at a approved facility.
-While pumping add freshwater to the bowl and flush several times.
+- Pump out the holding tank at an approved facility.
+While pumping, add freshwater to the bowl and flush several times.

 - Run deodorant through the system and into the tank.

-- Shut off the thru-hole.
+- Shut off the thru-hull.
 Pour non-toxic antifreeze into the toilet and pump it throughout the system and into the holding tank.

-- Be sure to label your thru-hole closed.
+- Be sure to label your thru-hull “closed”.

 - Shut off thru-hulls to air conditioning systems.

 - Open the system and drain all the water out.